AllanKoder/Lethal-Terminal/README.md

 Getting used to vim controls is tricky at first, here is a chart of the states and the transition commands between them:

-> Note: 'trap' means a mine, or a turret
+> Note: 'trap' means a mine, a turret, or the spike trap

 | **State**            | **Description**                                    | **Key Commands**                      |
 |----------------------|----------------------------------------------------|---------------------------------------|